DavidJClark/phpVMS-PopUpNews/readme.txt

 mysql 5.0.7
 apache 2.2.17

+Install Using Simpilotgroup Plugin Manager

+-Download the package
+-Upload the package to your site using the plugin manager -Use the auto-install from the plugin manager

+Install Manually:

+-Download the package.
-Place the attached files in the proper folders of your phpVMS install
+-Unzip the package and place the files as structured in your root phpVMS install.

-1 - Create a folder in core/modules named PopUpNews and place PopUpNews.php in it 2 - Place PopUpNewsData.class.php in core/common folder
-3 - Put the tpl files in your skn folder

 Where you want to call the PopUpNews List in your site use ->

 <?php PopUpNews::PopUpNewsList(5); ?>

 The number "5" can be changed to however many news posts you want to show in your list.

-That's all!  ;)